Roasted Cabbage Wedges

 I have been a cabbage fan for a long, long time.
 What’s not to like?
 It’s cheap, it’s plentiful, it lasts forever, it’s there in the winter when the variety of fresh vegetables is at a nadar, and it is completely and totally versatile.
 And now, here’s a sentence that might come as a surprise: Cabbage is kind of hot.

-It’s a short sentence, and while it may not make the world shift on its axis, it’s interesting that cabbage, that taken-for-granted vegetable, that sturdy, dense produce, that food of many countries’ history (and poor people’s diets) has been slowly becoming more appreciated.
-The long-time Rodney Dangerfield of vegetables and cabbage is finally getting the respect it deserves.
+It’s a short sentence, and while it may not make the world shift on its axis, it’s interesting that cabbage, that taken-for-granted vegetable, that sturdy, dense produce, that food of many countries’ history (and poor people’s diets) has been slowly becoming more appreciated (I wrote about cabbage coming into its own in 2019 for the Associated Press, and then the New York Times said well, we are correct, just this past year!).
+And this easy roasted cabbage recipe is cabbage at its best.

 Roasted Cabbage Wedges on a blue plate.